-6.1.
-Following the advice issued by Natural England on 16 March 2022, developments which lead to an increase in nutrient loading within the catchment of one of the freshwater or estuarine protected habitats that are identified as in unfavourable condition should be nutrient neutral.
-This is so that there is no net increase in nutrients entering the

-- protected habitat sites arising from development via both wastewater and surface water flows. - 6.2.
+- 6.1.
+Natural England issued advice on 16 March 2022.
+This identified a number of protected freshwater or estuarine habitats that are in unfavourable condition.
+New developments within one of these catchments should be nutrient neutral.
+This means there should be no net increase in nutrients entering the protected habitat sites arising from development via both wastewater and surface water flows. - 6.2.
 Within Dorset, there are five catchments that are affected by the nutrient neutrality requirement.
 These are: - Poole Harbour: sensitive to both phosphorus and nitrogen - Chesil & The Fleet: sensitive to both phosphorus and nitrogen - River Axe: sensitive to phosphorus - River Avon: sensitive to phosphorus - Somerset Levels & Moors: sensitive to phosphorus - 6.3.
-Since this advice was issued, the Government has put in measures to help to unblock housing sites, which include: - Wastewater treatment works serving 2,000+ people are required to be upgraded to reduce the nutrient flow from wastewater (required by the Levelling Up and Regeneration Act 2023 LURA).
-The LURA also included provisions for the Secretary of State to nominate additional wastewater treatment works for upgrade. - A nutrient mitigation scheme managed by Natural England to deliver nutrient mitigation within the affected catchments. - A Local Nutrient Mitigation Fund (LNMF) to enable local planning authorities to develop local mitigation strategies to deliver mitigation for development.
+Since this advice was issued, the Government has put in place measures to help to unblock housing sites, which include: - Wastewater treatment works serving 2,000+ people are required to be upgraded to reduce the nutrient flow from wastewater (required by the Levelling Up and Regeneration Act 2023 LURA).
+The LURA also included provisions for the Secretary of State to nominate additional wastewater treatment works for upgrade. - A nutrient mitigation scheme managed by Natural England to deliver nutrient mitigation within the affected catchments. - A Local Nutrient Mitigation Fund (LNMF) to enable Local Planning Authorities to develop local mitigation strategies to deliver mitigation for development.
 Dorset Council has been awarded funds from the LNMF to deliver nutrient mitigation within the Poole Harbour catchment.
 Similar awards have been made to Wiltshire Council for the River Avon catchment and Somerset Council for the Somerset Levels and Moors catchment.